-1.3 Individualized Education Program (IEP)/Individualized Family Support Plan (IFSP)
+1.3 Individualized Education Program or Individualized Family Support Plan

-An IEP is an education document for children ages 3 to 21.
+An Individualized Education Program (IEP) is an education document for children ages 3 to 21.
 It focuses on special education and related services in schools.
-An IFSP establishes a plan to provide early intervention services to eligible kids from birth to age 3 to meet the physical, cognitive, communication, social and emotional, and adaptive developmental needs of an infant or toddler with a disability.
+An Individualized Family Support Plan (IFSP) establishes a plan to provide early intervention services to eligible kids from birth to age 3 to meet the physical, cognitive, communication, social and emotional, and adaptive developmental needs of an infant or toddler with a disability.
 The IFSP involved the family and professionals from various disciplines in writing a plan for the child.

 The IDEA requires public schools to create an IEP for each student who is found to be eligible under both the federal and state eligibility/disability standards.
 The IEP describes the student's present levels of academic achievement and functional performance, and how the student's disabilities affect or would affect the child's involvement in the general education curriculum.
 The IEP also specifies the potential services, accommodations, and modifications available to the student.
 The IEP creates an opportunity for teachers, parents, school administrators, related services personnel, and students (when appropriate) to work together to improve educational results for children with disabilities.
 The IEP guides the delivery of special education supports and services for the student with a disability.
-Treatment services rendered to Medicaid enrolled students that are reimbursable through the SBS

-Program must be pursuant to an IEP or IFSP.
+Treatment services rendered to Medicaid enrolled students that are reimbursable through the SBS Program must be pursuant to an IEP or IFSP.
 For more detailed information on IEPs please visit the U.S. Department of Education's website or the Wyoming Department of Education website.

-Chapter 2 - Steps to Becoming an SBS Program Provider
+Chapter 2 - Steps to Becoming a School-Based Services Program Provider